Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Related Work

-As discussed in Section~\ref{sec:metalearners}, the regularization strategies employed by direct and indirect learners reflect different inductive biases, leading to distinct strengths and weaknesses.
-This divergence in performance has been consistently reported across the literature.
-In particular, prior work has shown that no single meta-learner consistently outperforms others across all settings \cite{kunzel2019metalearners}.
-Both theoretical and empirical studies demonstrate that their relative performance can vary significantly depending on the underlying DGPs, quantified by factors such as sparsity, smoothness, and the relative complexity of the POs and CATE functions \cite{curth2021nonparametric, curth2021inductive}. \citet{acharki2023comparison} further compared meta-learners in the multi-treatment setting, theoretically revealing a bias–variance trade-off shaped by their estimation strategies.
-These performance trade-offs highlight the importance of developing a more robust approach, as the true DGP is often unknown in practice, and relying on either method can result in unreliable performance.
+The divergence in performance between indirect and direct learners has been consistently observed across settings in the literature.
+In particular, prior work has shown that no single meta-learner consistently outperforms others across all settings \citep{kunzel2019metalearners}.
+Both theoretical and empirical studies show that their relative performance varies substantially with the sparsity and smoothness of the response surfaces \citep{curth2021nonparametric}. \citet{acharki2023comparison} extended the comparison of meta-learners to the non-binary treatment setting, theoretically highlighting the bias–variance trade-off in the multi-treatment setting.
+These inconsistencies highlight the importance of developing a more robust approach, as the true DGP is often unknown in practice, and relying on either method can result in unreliable performance.